Skip to main content

 Before starting:

-• SQL Server must be reachable from the host running the Collector
+• SQL Server must be reachable on TCP 1433 from the host running the Collector.

-• A SQL login with permission to create logins (typically sa or a sysadmin) is needed to bootstrap the read-only monitoring user
+• A login with permission to create logins (typically sa or another sysadmin) is needed once, to bootstrap the read-only monitoring login.

 What You'll Monitor